-The next National Prescription Drug Take Back Day will be in April 2023.
+National Prescription Drug Take Back Day is held in October and April each year.
 It addresses a crucial public safety and public health issue and provides an opportunity for Americans to prevent drug addiction and overdose deaths.
 Learn more about Drug Take Back Day

 According to the CDC, more than 81,000 drug overdose deaths occurred in the United States between May 2019 and May 2020.
 This is the highest number of overdose deaths ever recorded in a 12-month period, and, while overdose deaths were already increasing in the months preceding the COVID-19 pandemic, the latest numbers suggest an acceleration of overdose deaths during the pandemic.

 Prescription drug abuse and disposal are both a public and environmental health threat.
 According to the USDA and the Centers for Disease Control and Prevention, in 2017, rates of drug overdose deaths in rural areas were surpassing the rates in urban areas.

 Improper disposal of medications, whether via sewers or landfills, leads to surface water contamination.
 Flushing unused prescriptions down the drain or crushing them and combining with kitty litter or other inedible substances before putting them in the garbage prevents substance abuse, but returning them to a pharmacy or bringing them to law enforcement is the only method that reliably keeps these substances from entering the water supply.

 The best way to dispose of most types of unused or expired medicines (both prescription and over the counter) is to drop off the medicine at a drug take back site, location, or program immediately.